manyamene/Song-Cohort-Creation-for-Personalized-Spotify-Recommendations/README.md

 **Deliverable:**

 A comprehensive analysis with well-defined song cohorts, including insights into the features that drive the grouping and a clustering model ready to support improved recommendation algorithms.

+**Data Description:**

+The dataset comprises information from Spotify's API regarding all albums by the Rolling Stones available on Spotify.
+It's crucial to highlight that each song possesses a unique ID.